Synthetixio/synthetix/docs/contracts/Depot.md

 ### `ORACLE_FUTURE_LIMIT`

-The oracle can submit prices no further in the future than this.
+The oracle can submit prices no more than ten minutes into the future.

 **Type:** `uint public constant`